hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/integrating-with-canton-network/index.rst

             pnpm add @splice/wallet-sdk

-Alternatively to do dApp only development instead can the dApp SDK be used, which has a smaller bundle size and is optimized for browser usage.
+Alternatively, to do dApp development only, the dApp SDK can be used which has a smaller bundle size and is optimized for browser usage.
 The dApp SDK can be installed with:

 .. tabs::